 Overcoming Procrastination

-Overcoming procrastination, or the persistent putting off of your creative expression, can be a daunting prospect for a Christian artist.
+Overcoming procrastination, expressed by the persistent putting off of your creative expression, can be a daunting prospect for a Christian artist.
 Although acutely aware of our mission, we find ourselves sometimes avoiding the very task to which we have been called – the creation of art.

-Overcoming procrastination is possible, if we can identify why we put off something that thrills, yet dismays us - the making of art.
+Overcoming procrastination is possible, if we can identify why we put off something that thrills us like the making of art.
+Then, after searching the Bible for solutions for our inclination to avoid creating, we can perhaps effectively overcome.

-Here are some hindrances that I've found to productivity:
+Here are some hindrances that I've found to productivity, perhaps they'll help you too.

 Have you, like me, enviously watched a demonstration at an art club event?
 The artist seems so self-assured and confident.
-Chattering away about the process, he, or she, never misses a beat.
+Chattering away about the process, he, or she, never misses a beat, effortlessly creating a beautiful painting in about thirty minutes.
 There is no errant brushstroke, or muddy color.
 In fact, it appeared as if they knew precisely what to expect at each stage of the creative act.

 The creation of art is never that predictable.
 If it were, it would be dull and lifeless.
-Those of us watching the demonstration learned a little bit about the artists’ process and technique.
-Not quite as apparent, is the fact that the entire event would not be entertaining, if the artist had not carefully choreographed it.
+Those of us watching the demonstration learned a little bit about the artist's process and technique.
+Not quite as apparent, is the fact that the entire event would not be entertaining had the artist not carefully choreographed it.

 In our studios, we are aware of the agony of staring at a blank canvas bereft of ideas, of poorly thought out compositions and mistakes that mock our feeble creative ability.
 That very trauma is unique to the creative process.
 Failure to recognize it as a common problem of every artist, no matter how accomplished, is the trap that often leads to procrastination.
-Overcoming procrastination then becomes a matter of acknowledging stumbling blocks and then resolutely pressing on.
+Overcoming procrastination then becomes a matter of acknowledging the stumbling block of our limited ability, leaning upon the Lord to make much of our little - and then resolutely pressing on.

-By procrastinating, we unconsciously endeavor to avoid the pain of that tortuous aspect of the creative process.
+By procrastinating, we unconsciously endeavor to avoid the pain of that tortuous aspect of the creative process - the unknown.
+How will this work turn out?
+What on earth am I attempting to say...?
 Never one to be overly concerned with an immaculate studio, I frequently find myself tidying up around me – anything to avoid tackling a new project!
 How easy it is to tinker with tools, read art books and magazines and never really begin!
 Perhaps you find yourself simply putting off entering your studio or workspace.
+You're not alone!

-Frustration, usually the result of procrastination, is galling because we are truly most fulfilled when we create.
+Frustration, usually the predictable result of procrastination is galling because we are truly most fulfilled when we create.
 As Christian artists, being creatively engaged is our sacred destiny.
 The danger of procrastination is that it feeds on itself.
 The more you put off getting started, the more intimidating the task appears and the less likely you are to actually begin.
 Overcoming procrastination then becomes vital to stop the downward spiral of inactivity.
+I remind myself then that even the feeblest attempt is better than the frustrating acid of not having tackled some creative activity!

-As a Christian artist, in Christ, you are the heir of the favor of God.
-Meditating on the truths presented here, will slowly and surely walk you through to overcoming procrastination.
+As an artist, in Christ, you have the favor of God.
+Meditating on the truths presented here will slowly and surely walk you through to overcoming procrastination.
 Consider this beautiful prayer prayed ages ago by Moses.
 God, who answered that ancient prayer, is unchanging in His intent.
 He will honor it for you today.
 Even the language is specific and soothingly poetic!

 ”.. let the beauty of the LORD our God be upon us: and establish thou the work of our hands upon us; yea, the work of our hands establish thou it."
 Ps 90:17 KJV